hpe-dev-incubator/hpe-dev-portal/content/blog/similar-document-search-using-apache-spark-with-tf-idf.md

 As a professional services group, we were tasked with providing a solution to automatically find messages in the archives that are similar to new messages and send them to the person asking the question.

 To accomplish that goal, we decided to apply machine learning to the process, so that there is an automated program able to find similarities between the current message and the historical data.
-The algorithm used was *term frequency&mdash;inverse document frequency* (TF-IDF).
+The algorithm used was *term frequency—inverse document frequency* (TF-IDF).
 TF-IDF is used in a variety of applications.
 Typical use cases include document search, document tagging, and finding similar documents.

 ## Problem Description